-Go back to the BP derivative offer to you explained above.
+Go back to the Unilever derivative offer to you explained above.
 I am your 'counterparty'.
 You rely on me to perform on my promise to pay you uncertain amounts over an infinite time horizon.
 But:

 - You don't know if I'm honest.

 - You don't know if the derivative contract (which may be quite complicated) does what it says it does.

 - You don't know if I have the financial strength to perform on my promise.

 - Even if I have the financial strength now, you don't know whether that will always be so.